Closure and Reopening Information

 Trump National Golf Club Los Angeles has reopened to the public.
 For more information, visit trumpnationallosangeles.com.

 Los Verdes Golf Course has reopened to the public.
 For more information, visit losverdesgc.com.

-In compliance with the “Safer at Home” Order, Los Angeles County Public Works has postponed various types of events on a temporary basis throughout the county.
+In compliance with the “Safer at Home” Order, in March, Los Angeles County Public Works postponed various types of events on a temporary basis throughout the county.

 The following events have been postponed: